Last Updated on January 6th, 2020

-Your body will create collagen to to try to repair the damage, which ends up changing the smoothness and the texture of your skin.
+Your body will create collagen to try to repair the damage, which ends up changing the smoothness and the texture of your skin.
 This could mean depressions and indentations on the skin or excess skin forming.
-Basically there are two types of scars: hypertropic and atrophic.
+Basically there are two types of scars: hypertrophic and atrophic.

 Atrophic – This type is the opposite, tissue is lost during the healing process, resulting in depressions in the skin.
-Ice pick and boxcar scars are in this category.
+Ice pick and boxcar scars belong in this category.

 Acne occurs when skin pores become filled with oil, dead skin cells and bacteria.
 The pores becomes inflamed and eventually burst.
 If the pore wall bursts deeper in the skin, the infected debris leaks into the deep tissues, which creates larger lesions.

 Lasers produce intense monochromatic light, light that is limited to a very a narrow band of wavelengths.
 This light has no effect on some substances, and high-intensity effects on others.
 One setting might heat hemoglobin but have no effect on neighboring skin cells.
 Another setting might “melt” the melanin that causes deep pigmentation on the skin.
 A third might vaporize tattoo ink.
 Dermatologists use lasers to deal with specific substances at specific depths in the skin.